tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

     If you view the page in your browser, you'll see the page says "Sarah" for each item because we're accessing this value: `john.children[0].child1` for each item.

 2. Change `john.children[0].child1` to display the right values for each item.
 For example, the word `green` should appear at the ID tag called `green`.
- * green
- * nike
- * goldenrod
- * Sarah

 Check your work by looking at the <a href="{{ "/docapis_answers" | prepend: baseurl }}#dotNotation">Dot Notation section</a> on the answers page.

 ## Showing wind conditions on the page
 {{activity}}
 At the beginning of the course, I showed an example of embedding the wind speed and other details on a website.
 Now let's revisit this code example and see how it's put together.

 Copy the following code into a basic HTML page, customize the `{api key}` value, and view it in the browser:

 ```html
 <html>